ImageMagick v6 Examples --

 {Source} --{compose_method}--> {background}

-That is the resulting image for 'ATop' is equivalent to "the overlay image 'ATop' of the background image".
-Meaning the background image will keep its 'shape' but the colors of the source image will sit 'on top' of the background.
-Remeber however that the image order is reversed when using "convert"s, "-composite" operator.
+That is, the resulting image for method 'ATop' is equivalent to "the overlay image 'ATop' of the background image".
+Meaning, the background image will keep its 'shape' but the colors of the source image will sit 'on top' of the background.

-Note that these 12 methods define not only which of the two images are 'visible' in the result, but also how it effects the parts of the image which is NOT overlaid by the source image.
-That is whether the original 'background' is left as is, or completely cleared.
-I purposefully made 'destination' image in the above table larger so that you can see if the rest of the image was cleared or not.
+These 12 methods define not only which of the two images are 'visible' in the result, but also how it affects the part of the image which is NOT overlaid by the source image.
+That is, whether the original 'background' is left as is or completely cleared.
+I purposefully made the 'destination' image in the above table larger so that you can see if the rest of the image was cleared or not.

-ImageMagick version 5 and before did not clear any area not overlaid by the source image.
+ImageMagick v5 and before did not clear any area not overlaid by the source image.
 This was incorrect handling of the Duff-Porter Composition operators, and was corrected during IM v6 development.

-This is why Duff-Porter composition is often the prefered masking method, unlike 'CopyOpacity' whcih simply completely replaces the Alpha Channel of an image, and thus can make the invisible, visible.
+This is why Duff-Porter composition is often the preferred masking method, rather than the alternative 'CopyOpacity' which completely replaces the Alpha Channel of an image, and can make the undefined invisible colors, visible.

 Over (overlay image over background)

 This is the default compose method, the one everyone thinks of when overlaying an image on top of another image.
-The overlay image is placed 'over' the background image, in the same way as a 'animation cell' or 'overhead transparency' can be placed over a background scene or image.
+The overlay image is placed 'over' the background image in the same way as an 'animation cell' or 'overhead transparency' can be placed over a background scene or image.

 It is so common that I doubt I really need to say much more.
 So lets present a example of overlaying a single letter image over a background image.